Do the Digit Insurance

 • State Bank of Patiala Sukanya Samriddhi Yojana

-No, online facilities to open a Sukanya Samriddhi account are not available now.
-Therefore, in order to open an SSY account, you must fill the application form and submit it to a post office near you or at an authorised bank branch.
+No, online facilities to open a Sukanya Samriddhi account are unavailable now.
+Therefore, to open an SSY account, you must complete the application form and submit it to a post office near you or at an authorised bank branch.

 What are the requirements to open a Sukanya Samriddhi account?